MikeCurleyCoosan/myproject/README.md

 </a>

 ## 4.0 Get Help

-If you encounter any issues or have any questions about this project please [open an issue](https://github.com/MikeCurleyCoosan/myproject/issues) on GitHub.
-Alternatively you can contact me at G00376456@atu.ie.
+If you encounter any issues or have questions about the project, there are several resources available to help you:

+### 4.1 Issue Tracker

+Visit our [issue tracker](https://github.com/MikeCurleyCoosan/myproject/issues) on GitHub to see if your problem has already been reported or to report a new issue.
+Feel free to join any ongoing discussions related to bugs or feature requests.

+### 4.2 Contact Us

+If you need further assistance or have any other inquiries, you can reach out to us via [email](G00376456@gatu.ie).
+We're here to help and will do our best to respond to your inquiries in a timely manner.

+Please don't hesitate to reach out if you need help or have feedback on how we can improve the project.

 ## 5.0 Contribute